-Singapore takes pride in its ability to make the most out of globalisation.
+Singapore takes pride in its ability to make the most out of globalization.
 The island-state is renowned for enforcement of intellectual property & business rights, reliability, integrity, productivity, and quality.
 However, doing business in Singapore is not without its share of challenges.
 It is therefore crucial for startups to have local help.

 The International Finance Corporation (IFC) and the World Bank rank Singapore top in the globe for ease of starting and doing business due to its numerous assets that are critical in the modern world of business.
 A strategic location and competitive tax rates make it a desired destination for startups looking to make something out of the country and the Asia Pacific region.
 The state has long been considered as an economically advanced stronghold within the tip of an economic boom region.